3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Creating simple themes
 ===============================================================

 Starting from Lizmap-Web-Client version 2.10, it is possible to create themes for all maps of a repository or for a single map.
-This function needs to be activated
+This function needs to be activated by the administrator and uses the directory ``media`` :ref:`media_in_lizmap`.

-Depuis la version 2.10 de Lizmap-Web-Client, il possible de créer des thèmes pour toutes les cartes d'un répertoire ou pour chaque carte.
-Cette fonctionnalité doit être activée par l'administrateur et s'appuie sur le dossier média :ref:`media_in_lizmap`.

-Le principe est le suivant :

-* le dossier media contient un dossier themes
-* le dossier themes contient un dossier default pour le theme de toute les cartes du répertoire
-* le dossier themes peut contenir une dossier par projet pour le theme spécifique au projet
+The principle is:

+* the directory ``media`` contains a directory named ``themes``
+* the directory ``themes`` contains a default directory for the theme of all the maps of the repository
+* the directory ``themes`` may contain a directory per project, for the themes specific for each project

 .. code-block:: none